ErikHersmann/quantifying-inconsistencies-in-abstractive-summarization/README.md

   - [(16/16)](summeval(16_16).ipynb) spearman correlation coeffcient for the two newly proposed metrics on all models of summeval

-the zip folder contains the latex files, unfortunately the thesis itself is written in german
+the zip folder contains the latex files the thesis.pdf file is the final compiled version of the latex project unfortunately the thesis itself is written in german